 Junior doctors at Sunshine Hospital in Victoria have recently raised alarming rostering requirements, claiming that they often work up to 40 hours' overtime (in addition to their rostered 86-hour fortnights).
-These claims have prompted the AMA to pursue legal action against the operator of Sunshine Hospital in the Fair Work Commission.
-While the legal proceeding is still in its preliminary stages, the claims send a clear message to employers to reconsider their rostering requirements to protect staff wellbeing.
+These claims have

 In the UK, R v Bawa-Garba [2016] EWCA Crim 1841 is illustrative of the dire consequences that can occur if these issues are left unaddressed.
 In February 2011, Jack Adcock (six years old) was admitted to hospital and later died due to sepsis.
-An inquest found that his medical care was substandard.
+An inguest found that his medical care was substandard.
 Dr Bawa-Garba was charged and convicted with gross negligence manslaughter, and struck off the medical register.
 She was later reinstated, however, as multiple systemic issues were at play-excessive working hours, staff shortages, IT system failures, inaccessible bedside data and handover deficiencies.